learn-co-students/plotting-data-lab-demo-machine-learning/README.md

 plotly.offline.iplot([trace_first_three_pops])
 ```

+<div id="eec07355-8301-45ab-af9b-fde5a143e19c" style="height: 525px; width: 100%;" class="plotly-graph-div"></div><script type="text/javascript">require(["plotly"], function(Plotly) { window.PLOTLYENV=window.PLOTLYENV || {};window.PLOTLYENV.BASE_URL="https://plot.ly";Plotly.newPlot("eec07355-8301-45ab-af9b-fde5a143e19c", [{"x": ["Buenos Aires", "Toronto", "Pyeongchang"], "y": [2891000, 2800000, 2581000], "type": "scatter", "uid": "33ace388-30a7-11e9-90f4-88e9fe4c5d44"}], {}, {"showLink": true, "linkText": "Export to plot.ly"})});</script>

 ### Modifying our first trace

 Note that by default, plotly sets the type of trace as a line trace.
 In the next example, let's make our trace a bar trace by setting the `'type'` key equal to `'bar'`.
 We can continue to use our lists of `x_values` and `y_values` that we defined above and used in our previous trace.
 To make our new trace more informative, we can assign labels to our data when we plot it.
 Normally, when we see a bar graph, there are labels along the x-axis for specific values.
 Understanding that we are plotting data about different cities, our labels would sensibly be a list of corresponding city names.

 We can designate these corresponding city names in our trace dictionary by assigning a list of strings to the `text` key: